 This Lensmate Soft Shutter button is my daily driver for my Fujifilm X100 cameras.

 Although a little bit expensive, these little Lensmate soft shutter buttons are great.
-I own several of these on my different cameras with different colors and designs.
+I own several of these on my different cameras, each with a different color and design.
 The aluminum models have been color-anodized and are 10mm in size.
-These include the rubber ring so they won’t easily vibrate off your camera.
+These include the rubber ring, which prevents them from easily vibrating off your camera.

 There are also a few brass versions available.